MahmoudAboelazm/network-devices-scanner/README.md

 # Network Devices Scanner

-> Get the ips and mac adrresses of all devices that running on your local network, the app can't deploy to any server on the internet.
+> Get the ips and mac addresses of all devices that running on your local network, the app can't deploy to any server on the internet.

 ## Usage: